Imbalanced Gradients: A Subtle Cause of Overestimated Adversarial Robustness: Experiments

-The architectures of the defense models are all WideResNet variants \citep{Zagoruyko16wideresnet}.
+The architectures of the defense from CIFAR-10 models are all WideResNet variants \citep{Zagoruyko16wideresnet}.
+We also evaluated other architectures, including VGG-19 \citep{simonyan2014very}, DenseNet-121 \citep{huang2017densely}, and DARST \citep{liu2018darts} trained with SAT \citep{madry2017towards}.
+The configuration for these models follows the same setting as in \cite{huang2021exploring}.
 For each defense model, we either download their shared models or retrain the models using the official implementations, unless explicitly stated.
-They were all trained against maximum perturbation $\epsilon = 8/255$ on CIFAR-10.
+For ImageNet, we consider the adversarially pre-trained ResNet-50 and vision transformer XCiT-S models.
+The defense models were trained against maximum perturbation $\epsilon = 8/255$ on CIFAR-10 and $\epsilon=4/255$ on ImageNet.
 We apply the current state-of-the-art and our MD attacks to evaluate the robustness of these models in a white-box setting.